Superfluid

 Program Overview

 Superfluid is an asset streaming protocol that has the power to describe cash flows and execute them automatically on-chain over time in a non-interactive way.
-Superfluid streams are programmable, composable and modular.
+Superfluid streams are programmable, composable, and modular.
 The first cash flow type allows constant streams of value and one-to-many distributions.
 All streams are settled at the same time, based on block timestamps.
-No capital is locked up, and all inflows and outflows are netted in real time, drastically increasing capital efficiency.
-With a single on-chain transaction, the money will flow from your wallet to the receiver in real time!
-No further transactions required - it works like magic.
+Almost no capital is locked up, and all inflows and outflows are netted in real-time, drastically increasing capital efficiency.
+With a single on-chain transaction, the money will flow from your wallet to the receiver in real-time!
+No further transactions are required.

 Superfluid enables: